atikiafaiza/Machine-Learning-Basic/README.md

 <div style="text-align: center;">
 <img src="./images/errorformula.png" alt="Squared Error Cost" width="600" height="100">
 </div>
-<h6>This image is a screenshot taken from the Coursera Advanced Machine Learning course.</h6>

 Here, 𝑚 represents the number of training examples, 𝑦<sup>(𝑖)</sup> is the actual output, and 𝑦<sup>(i)</sup> is the predicted output